-Psoriatic arthritis usually affects the distal joints (those closest to the nail) in fingers or toes but it can affect any joint.
+Psoriatic arthritis usually affects the distal joints (those closet to the nail) in fingers or toes but it can affect any joint.
 Common symptoms of psoriatic arthritis include:

 - Generalized fatigue